joy13975/elfin-old/README.md

 * UoB: University of Bristol
 * UoW: University of Washington

-**Important**: Elfin requires a repeat protein database called "elfin-db", which is a submodule that contains PDB files of the protein modules.
-This can be acquired by asking repository access from fabio.parmeggiani@bristol.ac.uk (Fabio).
-The reason for the restricted access is that these files are unpublished laboratory results (from the Baker lab of the University of Washington).
+**Important**: Elfin requires a repeat protein database called "elfin-db", which contains PDB files of the protein modules.
+This can be acquired from the joy13975/elfin-db repository.
+Access should be asked from fabio.parmeggiani@bristol.ac.uk (Fabio).
+The reason for restricted access is that these files are unpublished laboratory results (from the Baker lab of the University of Washington).

 ### Content:
 1. [Repository Setup](#repo-setup)